oracle/graal/docs/tools/insight/Insight-Manual.md

 Two is the result 2
 ```

-To summarise this section, GraalVM Insight is a useful tool for polyglot, language agnostic aspect oriented programming.
+To summarize this section, GraalVM Insight is a useful tool for polyglot, language agnostic aspect oriented programming.

 ## Modifying Local Variables